awsdocs/amazon-lex-developer-guide/doc_source/how-it-works.md

   For example, the `OrderPizza` intent requires slots such as pizza size, crust type, and number of pizzas\.
 In the intent configuration, you add these slots\.
 For each slot, you provide slot type and a prompt for Amazon Lex to send to the client to elicit data from the user\.
 A user can reply with a slot value that includes additional words, such as "large pizza please" or "let's stick with small\."
 Amazon Lex can still understand the intended slot value\.

 + **Slot type** – Each slot has a type\.
 You can create your custom slot types or use built\-in slot types\.
+Each slot type must have a unique name within your account\.
 For example, you might create and use the following slot types for the `OrderPizza` intent:

   + Size – With enumeration values `Small`, `Medium`, and `Large`\.